pico-cluster/.github/profile/README.md

 - 2 x Raspberry Pi 5 B, 8GB RAM

 And depends on:
-- Any computer working as a control node.
+- 1 x Any kind of computer working as a control node.
 - 1 x tp-link TL-SG105 deskptop switch

 ## 🪪 About Me